KPZ Equation from non-simple variations on open ASEP: Heat Kernel Estimates II -- Nash-Type Estimates

-Observe that, by the strong Markov property for our random walk, the law of $\wt{\mathfrak{X}}_{\bullet,x}^{\Z,N}$ on the time-interval $[\tau,T]$ is equal to the law of the random walk with transition probabilities given by $\mathscr{G}_{S,T}^{N,0}$ on an identical time interval with the same initial condition, which we recall is exactly the initial condition of $\mathfrak{X}_{\bullet,x}^{N}$ on this time-interval.
-Thus, we employ the coupling of the previous situation on this time-interval $[0,\tau]$. \end{itemize} \item Observe that any trajectory $\mathfrak{X}_{\bullet,x}^{N}$ belonging to $\mathscr{E}_{T,x}^{N}$ automatically satisfies, for example, the lower bound
+We observe that, by the strong Markov property for our random walk, the law of $\wt{\mathfrak{X}}^{\Z,N}$ on the time-interval $[\tau,T]$ is equal to the law of the random walk with transition probabilities given by $\mathbf{K}^{N,0}$ on an identical time interval with the same initial condition, which we recall is exactly the initial condition of $\mathfrak{X}^{N}$ on this time-interval.
+Therefore, we employ the coupling from the previous case on this time-interval $[0,\tau]$.
+Observe that any trajectory $\mathfrak{X}^{N}$ belonging to $\mathscr{E}^{N}$ automatically satisfies, for example, the bound